dest_usa_lake-tahoe_theme_woman_swimming_lake_mountain_inflatable

 Considered the world’s first national park, Yellowstone National Park is a jewel in the national park system and very popular.

-The park, which sits on top of a volcanic hot spot, is vast, with nearly 3,500 sq. miles of wilderness, including dramatic canyons, alpine rivers, lush forests, hot springs, and geysers, so it's still enjoyable in June, July, and August.
-Just secure reservations for campsites and accommodations in and around the park early.
+The park, which sits on top of a volcanic hot spot, is vast.
+Here you’ll find nearly 3,500 sq. miles of wilderness, including dramatic canyons, alpine rivers, lush forests, hot springs, and geysers.
+It’s definitely still enjoyable in June, July, and August.
+Just secure reservations early for campsites and accommodations in and around the park.

 I highly recommend camping at the Madison River campground and going for a walk during golden hour to snap photos and swim in the river, which is warm in certain sections because of thermal activity making it easily one of the best places to visit in the US during summer.